mitmat/clirsnow-website/content/privacy.md

   image: ""
 ---

-This site respects user privacy and does not store any cookies or collects otherwise any user information.
+This site respects user privacy.
+It does not use any cookies and does not collect any user information.